ptrr/dotfiles-2/README.md

 ## Credits

-The current `.config/i3/wallpaper.jpg` is by [Matteo Minelli on Unsplash](https://unsplash.com/@matteominelli?photo=VgdFyOOu1PA).
+The current `.config/i3/wallpaper.jpg` is by [Web Agency on Unsplash](https://unsplash.com/?photo=KDYcgCEoFcY).
 Reused under the terms of the [Unsplash license](https://unsplash.com/license).

 All code herein is a combination of my own work, adaptations from others' contributions, man pages, and wiki articles.